telerik/winforms-docs/ganttview/timeline/custom-timeline.md

 ````

 {{endregion}}

 1. Next you need to create a custom timeline behavior class and assign it to the graphical view.
-In this class you will add the logic for the new decades view.#_[C#]_
+In this class you will add the logic for the new decades view.

 {{source=..\SamplesCS\GanttView\CustomTimeline\DecadesTimeline.cs region=CustomBehavior}}
 {{source=..\SamplesVB\GanttView\CustomTimeline\DecadesTimeline.vb region=CustomBehavior}}